Commercial Tenancy Lawyer in Orange County

 Shocked? – There are dozens more differences in commercial tenancy matters!
 Many differences exist between these two types of leases which commercial tenants and landlords should fully understand.
 A typical commercial lease is 5+ years.
-Do you really want the next 5 years of your life and finances at risk over some printed forms or lease agreement that was drafted with ‘just’ the landlord in mind?
+Do you really want the next 5-years of your life and finances at risk over some printed forms or lease agreement that was drafted with ‘just’ the landlord in mind?

-It is critically important – to have a commercial tenancy lawyer review your lease documents — especially if you are the tenant.
+It is critically important – to have a commercial tenancy lawyer review commercial lease documents — especially if you are the tenant.
 If you are a landlord, using a standard lease form from Staples or Office Depot is, frankly, stupid.
 There are so many overlooked pitfalls that we’ve seen over 30+ years of real estate law experience, that a lease review for your standard lease should be a top priority.
-At the Law Offices of Edwin Fahlen, we can provide competent and experienced legal advice and representation in any matter involving commercial tenancy law.
+Edwin Fahlen, founder of the Law Offices of Edwin Fahlen, provides competent and experienced legal advice and representation in any matter involving commercial tenancy law.

 In Commercial Tenancy Matters – Legal Oversight Matters!

-Tenants – When your business is going to be legally and contractually bound by a commercial lease, it is vital that you thoroughly understand your rights and obligations in signing and agreeing to that commercial lease.
-Most landlords will insist that newer businesses, even if incorporated, will sign the lease with a “personal guarantee” from the business owner(s) so you are often going to be personally liable for 1, 5 or 10 years.
-When you do the math, the numbers can add up to a significant sized contract.
-Wisdom suggests you get your lease reviewed by an experienced commercial tenancy lawyer.
+Tenants – When your business is going to be legally and contractually bound by a commercial lease, it is critical that you thoroughly understand your rights and obligations before signing and agreeing to that commercial lease.
+Most landlords will insist that newer businesses, even if incorporated, will sign the lease with a “personal guarantee” from the business owner.
+That means that you can be personally liable for 1, 5 or 10 years’ of rent.
+When you do the math, the numbers add up to a significant sized money contract.
+You should absolutely have your commercial lease reviewed by an experienced commercial lease attorney.
 There are many savvy and clever lease clause provisions that Mr. Fahlen can suggest you include or reword as you negotiate your lease page by page with your landlord.

 Upshot?
-If you are a commercial property owner or tenant and you have a question or concern about a commercial tenancy issue, call or request an appointment to sit down with Edwin Fahlen to review your lease documents.
-Edwin can help you determine how your lease will or will not fit with your goals and concerns to be protected.
-Similarly, if you find yourself in a dispute over a commercial lease, you should also make an appointment to get your questions, concerns and legal options fully explained to you.
+If you are a commercial property owner or tenant and you have a question or concern about a commercial tenancy issue, call or request an appointment to sit-down with commercial tenancy lawyer, Edwin Fahlen, to review your lease documents.
+Edwin can help you determine how your lease will or will not fit with your goals.
+Likewise, should you find yourself in a dispute over a commercial lease, you should also make an appointment to get your questions, concerns and legal options fully explored and explained to you.
 Call Ed Fahlen at (714) 395-5605.

 Free Introductory Meeting